gnull/mess/README.md

   * Add a tool for dynamically viewing the dump file obtained with `mess-fetch`.
     This tool should perform flexible filtering of dialogs and messages, display statistics, show attachments, and various inter-references between pages.
+    (This tool might benefit from caching query results.)
   * Add a tool for dowloading attachments which would be more suited for this purpose than Wget.
 It should support parallel dowload of attachments and allow to reuse attachments dowloaded by previous runs of this program (and probably